Hi-PACE/hipace/docs/source/run/parameters.rst

     Path of the plasma in-situ output.
 Must not be the same as `hipace.file_prefix`.

-Advanced physics
+Additional physics
 ----------------

-Advanced physics describe the physics modules implemented in HiPACE++ that go beyond the standard electromagnetic equations.
+Additional physics describe the physics modules implemented in HiPACE++ that go beyond the standard electromagnetic equations.
 This includes ionization (see plasma parameters), binary collisions, and radiation reactions.
 Since all of these require the actual plasma density, they need a background density in SI units, if the simulation runs in normalized units.